tejwanir/Coordinated-Force-Langauge-Robotics/README.md

 2. Create the virtual environment

     ```
-    pyenv virtualenv 3.11.7 Coordinated-Force-Language-Robotics
+    pyenv virtualenv 3.11.7 [the virtual environment name]
     ```
-3. Verify the virtual environment is activated while in the project directory.
-There is already a `.python-version` file in the project root that will automatically let `pyenv` and `pyenv-virtualenv` know to use the virtual environment that was just created
+3. Activate the virtual environment

     ```
+    pyenv activate [the virtual environment name]
+    ```
+    Can optionally set the virtual environment locally for the project by creating a `.python-version` at the root directory of the project
+    ```
+    pyenv local [the virtual environment name]
+    ```
+4. Verify the virtual environment is activated
+    ```
     pyenv version
     ```
     The output should show
     ```
-    Coordinate-Force-Language-Robotics (set by [some path]/Coordinate-Force-Language-Robotics/.python-version)
+    [the virtual environment name] (set by [some path]/[the virtual environment name]/.python-version)
     ```
-4. Verify the correct Python version is being used
+3. Verify the correct Python version is being used

     ```
     python --version